 – The deal I made with my kids was unlimited TV, tablet, games, & toys for the duration of the flight.
 In exchange, they understood there was going to be a lot of waiting around & a very long time on the airplane.

 – It worked out very well as (amazingly) none of my kids complained.
 If they asked how long before we got there or how long of a wait I answered that it was going to be a long time & they accepted that & continued to entertain themselves.
 Shockingly, they only asked a handful of times!

 Overall, flying with our kids was a real treat.
 They were so good on the plane.
 I was really impressed with how well they did on this long flight.
 I think the main factors that helped them were knowing everything ahead of time, allowing them to watch kid movies & use their tablets, & having some toys, snacks & teddy bears from home.
 The main factors that helped me were having sippy cups for each of them, the garbage bag, wipes, hand sanitizer & sitting near the restrooms.
 I even got to watch a couple movies.
 Granted, I hit pause a good bit, but it was a very relaxing flight!

-Have you traveled a long distance with your kids?
+Have you travelled a long distance with your kids?
 Do you have any tips to add?